nginxinc/nginxaas-for-azure-snippets/quickstart/certificates/create-or-update/README.md

 ---
-description: Create an NGINX for Azure Certificate for a NGINX deployment using an existing certificate in an Azure Key Vault.
+description: Create or update an NGINX for Azure certificate for a NGINX deployment using an existing certificate in an Azure Key Vault.
 languages:
 - json
 - bicep
 ---

-# Add a NGINX for Azure Deployment Certificate.
+# Add a NGINX for Azure deployment certificate.

 ## Prerequisites
 - [NGINX documentation](https://docs.nginx.com/nginx-for-azure/management/ssl-tls-certificates/)